imbo/imbo/docs/usage/api.rst

 where ``timestamp`` is the current timestamp on the server, and ``database`` and ``storage`` are boolean values informing of the status of the current database and storage adapters respectively.
 If both are ``true`` the HTTP status code is ``200 OK``, and if one or both are ``false`` the status code is ``503``.
 When the status code is ``503`` the reason phrase will inform you whether it's the database or the storage adapter (or both) that is having issues.
 As soon as the status code does not equal ``200`` Imbo will no longer work as expected.

 The reason for adapter failures depends on what kind of adapter you are using.
 The :ref:`file system storage adapter <filesystem-storage-adapter>` will for instance return a failure if it can no longer write to the storage directory.
-The :ref:`MongoDB <mongodb-database-adapter>` and :ref:`Doctrine <doctrine-database-adapter>` database adapters will fail if they can no longer connect to the server they are configured to communicate with.
+The :ref:`MongoDB <mongodb-database-adapter>` database adapters will fail if they can no longer connect to the server they are configured to communicate with.

 **Typical response codes:**